-- Avoid people who have a viral or flu-like illness until they've recovered.
-If you're sick with viral symptoms, try to avoid exposing others.
+- Avoid close contact with people who are sick.
+Stay away from people with symptoms of the flu or other respiratory illness until they've recovered.
+If you're sick with symptoms of a viral infection, try to avoid exposing others.

 - Avoid risky behaviors.
-To reduce your chances of getting an HIV-related myocardial infection, practice safe sex and don't use illegal drugs.
+To reduce the chances of getting an HIV-related myocardial infection, practice safe sex and don't use illegal drugs.